Bunny Cookies

 • 1 Parchment paper

-• In a large bowl, pour the flour and cold butter from the fridge, start kneading until you have a sandy mixture, then add the egg,
+• In a large bowl, pour the flour and the cold butter straight from the fridge and start working them together until you obtain a sandy texture, then add the egg,

-• the sugar, the pinch of salt, and the vanilla extract.
-Knead until you create a smooth dough, once ready, cover it with plastic wrap and let it rest for half an hour in the fridge.
+• the sugar, the pinch of salt and the vanilla extract.
+Knead until you create a smooth dough ball; once ready, wrap it in plastic wrap and let it rest in the fridge for about half an hour.

-• After the time has passed, cut small pieces of dough “about 80/100 g” depending on how large you want the bunny cookies.
-Create a cord and wrap it on itself, then make 2 balls, one large for the head and the other small for the tail.
-Finally, the ears, assemble all the parts by brushing with some egg white.
+• After the resting time, cut small pieces of dough of about 80–100 g (about 3–4 oz), depending on how large you want the bunny cookies to be.
+Roll each piece into a rope and twist it on itself, then form 2 balls — one larger for the head and a smaller one for the tail.
+Finally shape the ears.
+Assemble all parts by brushing with some egg white.

-• To finish, if we want to make them like cake pops, insert the stick and add a chocolate chip to create the eye.
-Brush everything with a bit of egg white and decorate with sugar sprinkles.
-Place the cookies on a baking sheet lined with parchment paper and bake in a static oven at 350°F for about 15/20 minutes.
+• To finish, if you want to make them like cake pops insert the stick and add a chocolate chip to create the eye.
+Brush everything with a little egg white and decorate with coarse sugar sprinkles.
+Place the cookies on a baking sheet lined with parchment paper and bake in a conventional oven at 356°F for about 15–20 minutes.

-• Remember that baking time is indicative, so always adjust with your own oven.
-Once baked, remove them and let them cool, remember to take them from the stick only when they are completely cooled and enjoy!
+• Always remember that baking times are indicative, so adjust based on your own oven.
+Once baked, remove them from the oven and let them cool; make sure to take them off the stick only when they are completely cooled — enjoy your cozy treat!

 You’ll always be updated on my recipes

-The bunny cookies stay fresh in a tin box, even for a week, and can be prepared without the stick.
+Bunny cookies stay fresh in a tin box for up to a week, and they can also be prepared without the stick.

 • Can bunny cookies be made gluten-free?

-Yes, bunny cookies can be prepared with a gluten-free shortcrust like this one
+Yes, bunny cookies can be made with a gluten-free shortcrust like this one.

 Author image